sedwards2009/extraterm/extensions/CommunitySyntaxThemes/README.md

-This extension holds a number of popular syntax hihglighting themes gathered from around the place.
+This extension holds a number of popular syntax highlighting themes gathered from around the internet.
 Information about the origin and license is given below.

 Atom One Dark Theme